CBS Mutation and Low Sulfur Diet:

 Detoxification strategies such as heavy metal chelators and Epsom salt baths should be avoided as well.
 Other supplements to avoid will be L-methionine, L-cysteine, L-taurine, glucosamine, L-glycine, DMSO, SAMe, methylcobalamine, methyl-folate, Betaine, HCL and choline.

 It is also extremely important to have good drinking water filtration and shower filtration to avoid ammonia that may be in typical city municipalities.
 A reverse osmosis filter will take the ammonia out of the water and you can add back trace minerals with a pinch of pink salt.

 The nutrition plan should focus on full-fat coconut products, grass-fed butter/ghee and small amounts of grass-fed and pasture-raised meat.
 Avocados are good and low-sulfur veggies such as romaine lettuce, celery, cucumbers, carrots and parsley will be very good.
 Chia, sunflower, flax and pumpkin seeds along with macadamia nuts can be used in moderation.
 Fatty portions of animal such as stock bones are typically well tolerated.

 Small amounts of meat and fish can also be used but protein levels should be kept under 50 grams per day.
 Extra-virgin olive oil can be used generously as can herbs like turmeric, ginger, oregano, basil, thyme, rosemary and cinnamon.
-You can find the whole sulfur intolerance nutrition plan here

 The three major areas responsible for detoxifying ammonia are the liver, kidneys and intestines (7).
 One major medical indicator of liver failure is high levels of ammonia in the bloodstream.
 The liver normally receives ammonia from the intestines as it is metabolized from amino acids.